-Refugee Hosts PI Dr Elena Fiddian-Qasmiyeh’s work with and in support of refugees around the world has been recognised in this year’s UCL Provost’s Awards for Public Engagement, through being granted the Established Career Academic award.
+Refugee Hosts PI Prof. Elena Fiddian-Qasmiyeh’s work with and in support of refugees around the world has been recognised in this year’s UCL Provost’s Awards for Public Engagement, through being granted the Established Career Academic award.
 The award panel noted that they were “hugely impressed by the role [Elena has] played in catalysing the development of UCL-wide public engagement activities in relation to support for refugees and displaced people and by the impact of [her] own research on humanitarian policy and practice.”

 All of Elena’s research projects – including her AHRC-ESRC-funded Refugee Hosts project and more recently-launched ERC-funded Southern Responses to Displacement project, which are examining responses to displacement from Syria through research with and in 9 communities in Lebanon, Jordan and Turkey – have strong public engagement and policy components, including through the creation of dynamic online ‘communities of conversation’; through working collaboratively with locally-based researchers who have themselves been affected by conflict and displacement; and by co-creating knowledge with humanitarian policy-makers and practitioners.